Skip to main content

 Diagnosis: Chronic pain due to two failed hip replacement surgeries.

-“Cannabis gave me my smile back.”
+"Cannabis gave me back my laughter."

 Dana